dolphin-emu/dolphin/Readme.md

 able to build Dolphin on Windows but have not been tested and are not recommended to be used.
 Git and Windows 10 SDK 10.0.10586.0 must be installed.

+To build the Qt Client, you will need Qt 5.5 or later installed in the `Externals/Qt/` directory.

 An installer can be created by using the `Installer.nsi` script in the Installer directory.
 This will require the Nullsoft Scriptable Install System (NSIS) to be installed.
 Creating an installer is not necessary to run Dolphin